radiantlogic-v8/documentation-new/documentation/upgrade-guides/updating-to-sm-v9.md

 +437s  helm returns: Release "fid" has been upgraded.
 STATUS: deployed, REVISION: 2
 ```

-After the rebuild, ZooKeeper pods restart one at a time as their images are updated.
+After the rebuild, ZooKeeper pods restart one at a time as their images update.
 Other services are also replaced.
-Several minutes of pod changes at this stage are expected.
+Expect several minutes of pod changes at this stage.

 Do not delete pods, scale the StatefulSet, or change values while the update is in progress.